crguezl/how-jquery-works-tutorial/README.md

 * `getallparams` shows how to use jQuery [`get`](http://api.jquery.com/jquery.get/) exemplifying how to use all the `get` params.

-  There is a *express.js* version in this branch composed of these files:
+  There is a version using *express.js* instead of *Sinatra* in this branch composed of these files:

                 gulpfile.js
                 node_modules